CHARLIE H. CAMPBELL

 Your Bible teachings, the presentations you do, are very visual.
 You use a lot of slides to communicate your points.

 I do.
 I realized many years ago when I was teaching, that showing people color photographs of the Sea of Galilee, a map of Israel, ruins of the theater in Ephesus, an archaeological discovery, the interior of a cell, etc., would make a much longer impression on them than just talking about those things.
 I started doing that and immediately began receiving positive feedback from people.
 It appears that Jesus and other New Testament teachers knew the value of visual aids as well.
 Jesus often said things like, “Look at the fig tree” or “Observe how the lilies of the field grow” (Lk.
 21:29; Matt.
 6:28).
 James said, “Look at the ships” (James 3:4).
 Visual aids can help make a lesson easier to understand and more memorable.

 Are there any new projects or books you’re working on?

 Always!
-My latest project is a series of fictional novels for teenagers that integrate apologetics into them.
-The first one is out, and the second one will be out in August of 2022.
+My latest project is a series of fictional novels that integrate apologetics into them.
+The first three installments are out.

 Dakota Knox and the Archaeology Thief.